skyz-da-limit13/peer-assignment/README.md

 # The Ultimate Guessing Game
-Make created on: Mon Jul 23 16:58:13 DST 2018
+Make created on: Mon Jul 23 18:11:18 DST 2018

-Number of lines in guessinggame.sh: 30 guessinggame.sh
+Lines of code in guessinggame.sh: 30